-Before you visit Alcatraz, there are a few things you need to know.
-Here you will discover some insider's tips to help you make the most of your visit to the island.
+Before you visit Alcatraz in San Francisco, there are a few things you need to know.
+My guide offers you some insider's tips to help you make the most of your visit to the island.

 Let's start with the basics.
 Where is the Alcatraz ferry located and how do I get there?

 The ferry is currently operated by a company called Alcatraz Cruises.
-They operate all of their ferries out of Pier 33.
-This is a change from previous years, when the ferry to Alcatraz left from Pier 42.
+They operate all of their ferries out of Alcatraz Landing at Pier 33.

 You can also take a cab.
 You can pick up a cab anywhere in the city.

-Here is a map showing Pier 33, the street car drop off point and some of the parking available.
-The blue "P"s on the map mark the parking areas.
-The red "F"s on the map mark the stops for the F street car.
+Here is a map showing Pier 33, the streetcar drop off point and some of the parking available.
+The blue "P"s on the map mark a few of the popular parking areas.
+The red "F"s on the map mark the stops for the F streetcar.

 The time on your ticket is the time the ferry leaves the Pier, so make sure you arrive no later than 20 to 25 minutes before the ferry departs.
 This sign at Alcatraz Landing shows which ferry is currently boarding.